JodieMullins/CY-Product_Website/README.md

 - [] Create a node.js web server using a modern framework such as Express.js or Fastify.
 Serve at least one route that your app uses (must serve more than just the index.html file). {OPTIONAL - ATTEMPTED} {Easy/Intermediate} (Original attempt: https://github.com/JodieMullins/CY-WebDev)

-Special feature thanks to Pluralsight: Mock API
+Special feature attempted thanks to Pluralsight: Mock API

 ----------------------------------------------------------------------------------------